amirongit/notecode/django.md

 migrations are deterministic.<br>
 migrations are subclasses of `django.db.migrations.Migration` named `Migration`.<br>
-`<migration>.dependencies` specifies dependees.<br>
+`<migration>.dependencies` specifies dependencies.<br>
 `<migration>.operations` contains declarative schema-change instructions as subclasses of `django.db.migrations.operations.base.Operation`.

-`<migration>.initial` determines if a migration is initial.<br>
+`<migration>.initial` determines whether a migration is initial.<br>
-initial migrations define the whole DB schema at creation time.<br>
+initial migrations define the complete DB schema at creation time.<br>
-`--fake-initial` option of `migrate` command avoids creating tables that already exist but are defined in initial migrations.<br>
+the `--fake-initial` option of the `migrate` command avoids creating tables that already exist but are defined in initial migrations.<br>
 this is used when introducing django to existing projects.

 data migrations alter data.<br>
-`RunPython` operation runs python code in migrations.<br>
+the `RunPython` operation runs python code in migrations.<br>
 `django.apps.registry.Apps` returns a historical model version that remains relevant to the migration.

-squashing is the act of reducing multiple migrations into one.
+squashing reduces multiple migrations into one.

 [*Operations reference*](https://docs.djangoproject.com/en/6.1/ref/migration-operations/)